simonehagey/orbdot/docs/source/getting_started.rst

      - Description
    * - ``save_dir``
      - ``str``
-     - The name of the directory for the results.
+     - The name of the directory in which to save the results.
    * - ``data_file``
      - ``str``
      - The path to the relevant data file.